- Home

 In the quiet corners of Maharashtra’s Raigad district, Vinayak and Vijaya Karbhari—a couple in their seventies—live a modest yet contented life.
 With a humble income, they spend their days weaving fishing nets, cultivating vegetables, and tending to their backyard chickens.
 Despite life’s challenges, they embody resilience and grace.

-Working together, WE CAN!
+Together, WE CAN!

 Hospitals across India